GoogleChrome/developer.chrome.com/site/en/blog/chips-origin-trial/index.md

 ## Changes

+- **June 2022**:  As of Chrome 104, setting cookies with the `Partitioned` attribute no longer requires omitting the `Domain` attribute.
 - **May 2022**: As of Chrome 103, sending `Accept-CH: Sec-CH-Partitioned-Cookies` header is no longer required for opting into the origin trial.